 Winter (December to February): Winter trekking offers a unique experience with fewer trekkers and snowy landscapes.
 However, it comes with challenges such as very cold temperatures and the possibility of snow-blocked trails.
 Only experienced trekkers should consider this season.

-The cost of trekking to EBC varies between the busy and off-seasons.
+The cost of trekking to EBC varies between the busy and off-season.

 Busy Season: Higher demand leads to higher prices for flights, accommodation, and guide services.
 A guided tour can cost between $1,500 to $3,000 per person.